shaunlebron/clojure-the-essential-reference-dash/README.md

 # *Clojure, The Essential Reference* (for Dash)

-If you want a detailed API reference for Clojure’s standard library…
+_[Clojure, The Essential Reference][book]_ is the most detailed API reference for Clojure’s standard library, to date.

-Buy the excellent book _[Clojure, The Essential Reference][book]_ by Renzo Borgatti.

-To quickly navigate to any API symbol in this book, this repo makes its EPUB file browsable as a [Dash docset][dash]:
+This repo allows you to quickly jump to any documentation entry in the book using the popular API browser [Dash][dash].

+For now, you must purchase the book’s EPUB file, then use our script to convert it to a Dash docset.

 ![screenshot](screenshot.png)

+## Book Rationale

+> “[Clojure] documentation exists in many forms and is overall very valuable,
+> but it is fragmented: jumping between all the different sources is time
+> consuming, including the fact that searching the right place it’s not always
+> obvious.
+One of the main goals of this book is to do that work on your
+> behalf: bringing together all the valuable sources of information in a single
+> accessible place.”
+>
+> “We think this book is a perfect fit for the intermediate or seasoned Clojure
+> programmer who wants to understand how a function (and ultimately Clojure)
+> works.“
+>
+> “It’s the hope of the authors that this book is going to be a de-facto
+> reference to the standard library and it’s certainly our desire to provide
+> the reader with one of the most comprehensive source of information about
+> Clojure.”

 ## Docset features

-* Every heading is indexed as a Docset section.
+* Every heading is indexed as a Docset “Section”.
-* Every chapter has its own Docset page.
+* Every chapter has its own Docset page (most of the code in our script is for merging chapters split across files)
 * Table of Contents sidebar for each chapter.

 ## Create the Docset